rmassidda/solaris/README.md

 ## Let's get technical!

 This software has been developed as the final project of the Interface Programming course at the [University of Pisa](https://www.di.unipi.it/).
-I've been trying to use all of the knowledge I absorbed during the lessons.

 ## How to run
 A quick way to run a web server is using *SimpleHTTPServer*